l. The object of an human desire; especially advantage or profit of a financial nature <conflict of interest>.

 3. The compensation fixed by agreement or allowed by law for the use or detention of money, or for the loss of money by one who is entitled to its use; esp., the amount owed to a lender in return for the use of borrowed money. — aka finance charge.
 See USURY.

-b accrued interest.
-(18c) Interest that is earned but not yet paid, such as interest that accrues on real estate and that will be paid when the property is sold if, in the meantime, the rental income does not cover the mortgage payments.
+accrued interest – (18c) Interest that is earned but not yet paid, such as interest that accrues on real estate and that will be paid when the property is sold if, in the meantime, the rental income does not cover the mortgage payments.

-> add-on interest.
-(1952) Interest that is computed on the original face amount of a loan and that remains the same even as the principal declines.
-0 A $10,000 loan with add-on interest at 8% payable over three years would require equal annual interest payments of $800 for three years, regardless of the unpaid principal amount.
+add-on interest – (1952) Interest that is computed on the original face amount of a loan and that remains the same even as the principal declines. * A $10,000 loan with add-on interest at 8% payable over three years would require equal annual interest payments of $800 for three years, regardless of the unpaid principal amount.
 With add-on interest, the effective rate of interest is typically about twice the stated add-on interest rate.
-In the example just cited, then, the effective rate of interest would be about 16%.
-Also termed block interest.
+In the example just cited, then, the effective rate of interest would be about 16%. — aka block interest.
 See add-on loan under LOAN.

-> Boston interest.
-(1985) Interest computed by using a 30-day month rather than the exact number of days in the month.
-Also termed New York interest.
+Boston interest – (1985) Interest computed by using a 30-day month rather than the exact number of days in the month. — aka New York interest.

-> compound interest.
-(17c) Interest paid on both the principal and the previously accumulated interest.
-Cf.
+compound interest – (17c) Interest paid on both the principal and the previously accumulated interest.
+Cf. simple interest.

-> discount interest.
-The interest that accrues on a discounted investment instrument (such as a government bond) as it matures.
-O The investor receives the interest when the instrument is redeemed.
+discount interest – The interest that accrues on a discounted investment instrument (such as a government bond) as it matures. * The investor receives the interest when the instrument is redeemed.

 v gross interest.
 (1884) A borrower’s interest payment that includes administrative, service, and insurance charges.